swoami/copilot-arena-3.github.io/README.md

 ## PokéPlayground (React + Vite)

-Child‑friendly Pokémon explorer built with React + Vite using the public [PokeAPI](https://pokeapi.co/).
+Website with Child‑friendly Pokémon explorer built with React + Vite using the public [PokeAPI](https://pokeapi.co/).
 Browse a growing list of Pokémon, search by name, and open a colorful detail page with stats, types and abilities.

 ### Wymagania
 - Node.js (>= 18)